 Each chapter on Revel has a few interactive assignments such as Helpdesk, Soundbytes or IT Simulation.
 Each such assignment is automatically graded by Revel and counts to 1% (for each week) of the total course mark.
-There are 12 chapters (one for each week) - at the end of the term, the lowest two grades will be dropped.
+There are 12 chapters (one for each week) - at the end of the term, the lowest two weeks of Revel grades (inchapter assignments + end-of-chapter quizzes) will be dropped.